conda/conda/docs/source/building/variants.rst

 * any other recipe files in the folder with meta.yaml, such as bld.bat, build.sh, etc. Every file other than meta.yaml is part of the hash.

-All "falsey" values (e.g. empty list values) are removed.
+All "falsey" values such as empty list values are removed.

 There is a CLI tool that just pretty-prints this json file for easy viewing: